Analysis | Trump’s ‘Big Lie’ was bigger than just a stolen election

 None of it bore any resemblance to the legal realities of the situation, but all of it injected fuel and false hope into a movement that needed to be sustained as the certification process proceeded apace.
 Every predictable setback was met with assurances that this next thing was the golden ticket — the way in which the day could finally be won.
 Each time a plot was hatched, though, it was roundly rejected by experts, who were eventually proved right.

 The first big claim was about what GOP state legislatures could do.
 Even before the election and as the result was still uncertain in the hours and days afterward, some floated the idea that the legislatures could unilaterally designate their own electors.
-By late November, Trump lawyer Rudy Giuliani was telling Pennsylvania’s legislators that they should attempt to appoint pro-Trump electors, despite the results in their states.
+By late November, Trump lawyer Rudolph W. Giuliani was telling Pennsylvania’s legislators that they should attempt to appoint pro-Trump electors, despite the results in their states.
 He did the same with Michigan in early December, telling lawmakers to “take back the power” to select electors.
 Trump too cited the idea that legislatures could assert themselves to right the supposed wrongs of the election.

 But in those states, the law clearly stated that electors were to be awarded to the popular vote winner.
 “Assertions that Michigan legislators have authority different from what is expressly found in state law are inaccurate,” responded Michigan Senate Majority Leader Mike Shirkey (R).
 Fact checks and legal analysis repeatedly backed up Shirkey’s reading of the law.